bdlukaa/supabase_addons/README.md

 Analytics is a database-addon.

+Analytics provides insight on app usage and user engagement.
+Its reports help you understand clearly how your users behave, which enables you to make informed decisions regarding app marketing and performance optimizations.

+### Get started with Analytics

-Create a table `analytics` on the server:
+Create a table called `analytics` on the database:

 ```sql
 create table public.analytics (